Saving the family during revolutionary times

 Since the destruction of the family is so essential to the success of the revolution, it is in most need of fortification.
 A family in which Jesus is King, Mary its Queen, and the members consecrated to them enjoys security beyond measure.
 We cannot say it is completely impenetrable, because, just like the rest of us, all its members are saddled with concupiscence and will fall from time to time.
 Nonetheless, its level of protection is beyond anything the world has to offer.

-The apostolate’s .
-Kristin Stravinsky, our National Home Enthronement chairperson, is happy to assist you. is the best means I know of to make Jesus Head and Mary Queen of the family and get members consecrated.
-Everything one needs to know about it is available on our website located here:
+The apostolate’s Home Enthronement Program is the best means I know of to make Jesus Head and Mary Queen of the family and get members consecrated.
+Everything one needs to know about it is available on our website located here: https://www.bluearmy.com/home-enthronement.
+Kristin Stravinsky, our National Home Enthronement chairperson, is happy to assist you.

 St. John Paul II told us in 1976 that it was not possible to avert the tribulation we are now experiencing, but he did say we could alleviate it.
 The keys to alleviation are the sacraments for those of you who can avail themselves and the sacramentals I have written about here for those of you who do not have access.
 I think it important to point out, however, that those of you who have access now would be well-advised to begin making use of sacramentals as well because, as the revolution progresses, the access you currently enjoy could evaporate in a flash.